Policy Management

 -

-In the next example, we are going to configure a Deploy-Time policy to block applications from deploying into the default namespace with the apt|dpkg application in the image.
+Next, we’ll set up a Deploy-Time policy to block applications from deploying into the default namespace if the image contains the apt|dpkg application.

 -